DT723/monster-rolodex-cp/README.md

-# First React project using starting with class components, then converting app to functional components using hooks.
+# First React project, this is a course project from ZTM Academy.
+Built app using class components, then converting to functional components using hooks.